dannykopping/mysql-workbench-schema-exporter/README.md

     Default is `''`.

+  * `abstractEntities`

+    This option allows you to specify whether all entities should be marked as `abstract`.

+    Default is `false`.

   * `propertyTypehint`

     This option allows you to specify whether type-hinting should be enabled for all *non-scalar* properties